Atharva-Phatak/torchflare/docs/Tutorials/image_classification.md

 )
 ```

-2. **We will compile our experiment where we will define our optimizer, scheduler,etc**
+**2. We will compile our experiment where we will define our optimizer, scheduler,etc**

 ``` python
 exp.compile_experiment(